 Both flat rate and hourly rate have their advantages and disadvantages.
 Let us take a look at the pros and cons:

 Flat Rate: Pros

 Since your rates are not based on working time, there is no upper limit on your earnings potential.
-There is no such thing as minimum payment.
+There is no such thing as minimum payment with a flat rate.

 Employees may be less likely to prioritize the consumer when given an hourly wage.
 However, flat-rate employees are incentivized to perform more efficiently.
 Indeed, the more labor they do, the greater their compensation.

-Better predictability benefits flat rate systems for both you and your customers.
+Better predictability benefits a flat rate system for both you and your customers.
 Customers will enjoy not having to worry about contract conflicts or misunderstandings if they are informed of all the details beforehand.

-Similar to how small firms and shops benefit from a flat rate pricing system, which guarantees a steady stream of money.
+Similar to how small firms and flat rate shops benefit from a flat rate pricing system, which guarantees a steady stream of money.